-When two young entrepreneurial brothers, George Percival and James Baker, started importing Persian, Turkish and Turkoman carpets and re-exported them to France and the US in 1884, GP & J Baker was born.
-Gradually the brothers started producing beautiful prints and weaves, their designs influenced by George Percival’s admiration for Indian and Oriental art.
+When two young entrepreneurial brothers, George Percival and James Baker, started importing Persian, Turkish and Turkoman carpets and re-exporting them to France and the US in 1884, GP & J Baker was born.
+Gradually the brothers started producing prints and weaves, their designs influenced by George Percival’s admiration for Indian and East Asian art.

-In the late 1800s GP & J Baker bought the renowned Swaisland Fabric Printing Company in south-east London, acquiring most of its printing blocks and a collection of pattern books dating back more than a century.
-A few years later, George Percival added 400 antique block prints from Paris’s Holzach studio, followed by a further 250 rare Indian printed cottons to their collection.
+In the late 1800s GP & J Baker bought the renowned Swaisland Fabric Printing Company in south east London, acquiring most of its printing blocks and a collection of pattern books dating back more than a century.
+A few years later, George Percival added 400 antique block prints from Paris’s Holzach studio, followed by a further 250 rare Indian printed cottons.

-The brothers were adventurous travellers and became avid, discerning collectors of rare designs.
-Over the years they built up one of the largest and most diverse privately owned textile archives in the world.
-The textiles represent the last 100 centuries and hail from round the globe and include hand-painted Chinese wallpapers, rare 17th-century Italian and Turkish velvets, Indienne prints, Indonesian batiks, 500-year-old Peruvian textiles and Art Nouveau original paintings.
+The brothers were adventurous travellers and became avid collectors of rare designs.
+Over the years they built up one of the largest and most diverse privately owned textiles archives in the world, including hand painted Chinese wallpapers, rare 17th-century Italian and Turkish velvets, Indienne prints, Indonesian batiks, 500-year-old Peruvian textiles and Art Nouveau paintings.